fwhdzh/FaultFuzz/README.md

 * CHECKER: The string path for the script used for checking failure symptoms.
 * MONITOR: The string path for the script used for collecting runtime information from the target cluster.
-* CUR_CRASH_FILE: The string path for the file used for storing current fault sequence under test.
+* CUR_FAULT_FILE: The string path for the file used for storing current fault sequence under test.
-* UPDATE_CRASH: The string path for the script used for copying CUR_CRASH_FILE to each node of the target cluster.
+* UPDATE_FAULT: The string path for the script used for copying CUR_FAULT_FILE to each node of the target cluster.
 * ROOT_DIR: The string path for the directory used for storing test outputs.
 * TEST_TIME: To specify the test time.